Gabby Petito missing: Utah police release bodycam footage showing interaction with her, Brian Laundrie

 Witness called 911 to report 'possible domestic violence' incident in Moab

-Police in Utah reportedly have released bodycam footage showing officers interacting with Gabby Petito and Brian Laundrie after a witness called 911 around two weeks before she disappeared to report a "possible domestic violence" incident.
+Police in Utah have released bodycam footage showing officers interacting with Gabby Petito and Brian Laundrie after a witness called 911 around two weeks before she disappeared to report a "possible domestic violence" incident.

-The video shows officers from the Moab City Police Department talking to a visibly distraught Petito – and Laundrie – after they pulled their white van over, according to ABC7.
+The video shows officers from the Moab City Police Department talking to a visibly distraught Petito – and Laundrie – after they pulled their white van over.

-Police immediately separated the pair before they each described the incident that prompted the 911 call, the station adds.
+Police separated the pair before they each described the incident that prompted the 911 call.

+GABBY PETITO: SEARCH FOR MISSING WOMAN CONTINUES; BRIAN LAUNDRIE IS PERSON OF INTEREST: LIVE UPDATES

 A witness had called 911 around 4:30 p.m. on Aug.
 12 over "possible domestic violence" near Moonflower Community Cooperative in Moab and said he saw Petito and Laundrie arguing over a phone.